CheeseB0y/Journey-into-the-Legendary-Castle-Containing-the-Mythical-Double-Jump-Mask/README.md

 <img width="1148" height="636" alt="game_promo_2" src="https://github.com/user-attachments/assets/798e735c-b915-4269-87d3-aef8b6def3f7" />
 <img width="1154" height="642" alt="game_promo_3" src="https://github.com/user-attachments/assets/b9ce0f2d-2408-4268-a5bc-eab1c8ddc890" />

 Journey into the castle to find the mythical double jump mask then use it to escape the castle grounds.
-This project was part of the global game jam and was built solo over the course of 48 hours.
+This project was part of global game jam 2026 and was built solo over the course of 48 hours.

 Assets used:
 https://ansimuz.itch.io/gothicvania-church-pack